Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Sewing the Dress Shirt Pieces Together

-First thing I did after finishing the edges was sew along the button line of the shirt.
+The first thing I did after neatening the fabric edges was to sew along the button line of the shirt.
 You don’t want the backpack to gape at the holes, allowing the contents to fall out!
-I used a white thread on my white shirt, and you can’t even notice it.
+I used a white thread on my white shirt, and you can barely notice it.

 Sewing the Drawstring Casing

-Next, you’ll want to turn your two pieces good side down.
-Then, fold a 1″ section of the top of each fabric down onto the wrong side of the fabric and sew at a 1/4″ seam allowance from the finished edge.
+Next, you’ll want to turn your two pieces right sides facing down.
+Then, fold a 1″ section of the top of each fabric down onto the wrong side of the fabric and sew right along the finished edge.
 Do this for both fabric rectangles.
 This will make the casing for the rope.
 If you are wanting a wider rope, you may need to fold a little more down to make the right size casing.
 Also, I LOVE using Wonder Clips to hold my fabric.
 So much easier than pins, in my opinion!
 And much safer with kids around.